- About the Francis Inquiry

 - Recent policy developments

 - Ongoing work from the Health Foundation

-The Francis Inquiry report was published one year ago on 6 February 2013 and examined the causes of the failings in care at Mid Staffordshire NHS Foundation Trust between 2005-2009.
+The Francis Inquiry report was published on 6 February 2013 and examined the causes of the failings in care at Mid Staffordshire NHS Foundation Trust between 2005 and 2009.
 The report makes 290 recommendations, including:

 We have reflected on the year since the publication of the report in our news release and a new blog from John Illingworth.

 This report sets out the steps that the government has taken since Robert Francis’ public inquiry into the challenges facing Mid-Staffordshire in 2010.
 These steps include a tougher inspection regime run by the Care Quality Commission (CQC), new duties to promote openness and a range of national initiatives.
 While much has changed, the report argues that we cannot be complacent and must ensure that the achievements and improvements made since the Francis Inquiry are sustained and embedded for the future.

 In this report Sir Robert Francis, Chair of the Freedom to Speak Up Review, recommends a package of measures to ensure in future NHS staff are free to speak up about patient safety concerns.

 It sets out 20 principles and actions which aim to create the right conditions for NHS staff to speak up.
 This follows an independent review into creating the open and honest reporting culture in the NHS.

 We, in partnership with Monitor and the Trust Development Authority, undertook a survey to assess the progress made against the recommendations in the Berwick review, A promise to learn – a commitment to act.

 We asked every NHS provider in England about the impact that the Berwick review had in their trust, and what progress has been made against the challenges it identified.
 40% of Trusts responded to the survey and we have created an infographic summarising the key findings.